mikefieldmay/Notes/Angular - Components and Databinding.md

 By default all properties of components are only accessible within the component.

 *Passing data down*
-If you want properties of a child parent to be accessible from the parent you need to use the `@Input()` decorator.
+If you want properties of a child to be accessible from the parent you need to use the `@Input()` decorator.

 ```
 <div class="container">